 Hi, my name is Emily.
 I am a university student studying to be a nurse.
 In my free time I can be found running, reading, playing with my dog, hanging out with friends/family, dancing like no one is watching, hiking, doing yoga/working on my fitness, watching Netflix comedy specials, and finding adventures.
-I was diagnosed with epilepsy two weeks before my sixteenth birthday which means part of my day revolves around managing my seizure triggers such as sleep deprivation, managing my stress, taking my medications and making sure I follow my low-carb diet I need.
+I was diagnosed with epilepsy two weeks before my sixteenth birthday which means part of my day revolves around managing my seizure triggers.
+This includes getting enough sleep, managing my stress, taking my medications, and following the low-carb diet I need.

 I have had amazing friends and family support throughout my epilepsy journey.
-Above, is a picture from a service trip I was able to go on.
-Purple Day (March 26) was one of the days of our trip, and everyone was very supportive of me and my story and wore purple to show their support.
+Above, is a picture from a spring break service trip I was able to go on through my university.
+Purple Day (March 26) was one of the days of our trip.
+I told everyone my story and they were very supportive of not just me but the cause of epilepsy awareness and acceptance.
+We all wore purple on March 26 to show our support.

 Through my university, I was able to become a member and eventually president of the club Student Awareness for Epilepsy.
 Our club was able to attend the 12th Annual National Walk for Epilepsy.
 Pictured above is my dog Cooper in the cape I got at the walk, as the walk's theme was #MyEpilepsyHero.